butterproviders/butter-provider/README.md

      tabName: String,   // will appear as the description of the tab
      filters: [Object], // (optional) a list of the filters supported,
                         // see the documentation below
-     args: Object || String, // (optional) the args this provider supports
+     argTypes: Object || String, // (optional) the args this provider supports
      defaults: Object,  // (optional) default values for the args object /* legacy: should be removed */
      subtitle: String,  // (optional) name of the subtitle provider